-According to experts, if there is an eighth of an inch or more space between the floor and the baseboard, then caulking is necessary.
-This helps protect them from unwanted damages caused by moisture and dust.
-Applying caulk on firm and hard surfaces such as stone, hardwood, and the like is generally the best way to go.
+According to experts, caulking baseboards is necessary if there is ⅛ inch or more space between the floor and the baseboard.
+This helps protect your house from unwanted damage caused by insects, moisture and dust.
+Applying caulk to firm and hard surfaces such as stone and hardwood is generally the best way to go.

-In this article, we will further discuss why it's necessary to caulk the space between the floor and baseboard and whether there are pros and cons.
-Not only that, but we will also discuss different types of caulk and more.
-So, continue reading from this point forward to find out more.
+In this article, we will discuss why and when it’s necessary to caulk the space between baseboards and the floor, the pros and cons and detailed steps on how to caulk baseboards.
+We will also explore different types of caulk and tools you’ll need.

 However, that doesn't mean you should completely ignore the downsides of caulking.
 After all, when done incorrectly, caulking will bring as much harm to your home as it does good.